 - Short scale length is very comfortable, even for those with larger hands

-- Guitar is lightweight and has a very smooth finish
+- The guitar is lightweight and has a very smooth finish

 - The bridge pickup is reliable to produce clear sounds